luau-lang/luau/rfcs/require-by-string.md

 #### Aliases

-Aliases can be used to bind an absolute or relative path to a convenient name that can be required directly.
+Aliases can be used to bind an absolute or relative path to a convenient, case-sensitive name that can be required directly.
 In Luau files, aliases will always be prefixed with `@` to unambiguously distinguish them from directory names.

 ```json
 "aliases": {